 Drunk drivers cause thousands of car accidents in Florida every year.
 An intoxicated driver is committing a serious criminal offense, and there are countless ways that they can cause a devastating accident.
 It’s important for you to recover financial compensation after being involved in an accident with a drunk driver.
 However, recovering damages is not always simple, even in cases where the other driver is known to have been intoxicated.
 Florida law allows for multiple parties to hold responsibility for a traffic accident.
 Therefore, a drunk driver cannot automatically be responsible for all of your damages sustained in a car accident.
 Clearly demonstrating the other party’s liability is essential if you and your family are to successfully seek compensation for your injuries.
 Do not delay in contacting skilled legal counsel if you or a loved one have been injured by a drunk driver.

 The David I. Fuchs, Injury & Accident Lawyer, P.A. has helped many accident victims throughout South Florida.
-Contact us to discuss your case and how we work to secure your financial damages without unnecessary delay.
-Call our office in Fort Lauderdale today at (954) 568-3636 or use our online form.
+Contact an experienced auto accident attorney to discuss your case and how we work to secure your financial damages without unnecessary delay.
+Call our office in Fort Lauderdale today by using our online form.

 Florida law seeks to fairly address cases where numerous parties hold responsibility for an accident.
 A drunk driver is not only violating the law, but they are also acting in an extremely reckless and irresponsible behavior.
 However, this does not mean that they will automatically bear 100% of the blame for your accident.
 Florida’s comparative negligence law allows for the court to consider the share of blame that each person holds for an accident.
 This can have a direct impact on how financial damages are paid out to the affected parties.